 You will need to go into quarantine if you:

 - have returned home from overseas

-- have been in contact with someone who has confirmed or is likely to have COVID-19
+- have been in close contact with someone who has confirmed or probable COVID-19

-- are entering a state that has a required quarantine period
+- are entering a state or territory, or an area within a state or territory, that has a required quarantine period.

 If you test positive you will need to go into isolation.
 Anyone who has been in your household is a close contact and must then go into quarantine.

 A close contact is: